Skip to content

 Bottom line

 If you are a single mother in rural Oklahoma, start with public benefits, local agencies, schools, clinics, and trusted nonprofits.
-Private “grant” lists are often not the fastest or safest path.
+Private grant lists are often not the fastest or safest path.
+Real help is more often SNAP, TANF, SoonerCare, WIC, child care subsidy, LIHEAP, food banks, 211, Community Action, legal aid, tribal programs if eligible, and school or clinic referrals.

 Start with OKDHS Live for SNAP, TANF, LIHEAP, and child care help.
 Use MySoonerCare for Medicaid coverage.
-If you need local help in your county, call or search local 211 and check the Oklahoma Community Action county agency map.
+If you need help in your county, use 211 Oklahoma and the Oklahoma Community Action agency map.

-Rural families often face long drives, fewer providers, poor internet, limited transit, and distant offices.
-This guide focuses on practical help in Oklahoma.
+Rural families often face long drives, fewer child care providers, poor internet, limited transit, distant courts, and offices that are only open certain hours.
+This guide focuses on practical Oklahoma steps.

 Urgent help in Oklahoma

 If you or your child are in immediate danger, call 911.
-If it is not safe to use your own phone or computer, use a trusted phone, library computer, school office, clinic, or advocate.
+If it is not safe to use your own phone or computer, use a trusted phone, library computer, school office, clinic, or advocate when you can.

-• No food today: Use the Regional Food Bank of Oklahoma food pantry search, call 211, or ask your child’s school counselor about weekend food, summer meals, and local pantry referrals.
+• No food today: Use the Regional Food Bank pantry search, call 211, or ask your child’s school counselor about weekend food, summer meals, and pantry referrals.

-• Unsafe housing or no place to sleep: Search the HUD shelter tool, call 211, and ask for county shelter, motel voucher, or family housing referrals.
+• No safe place tonight: Search the HUD shelter tool, call 211, and ask for county shelter, motel voucher, domestic violence shelter, or family housing referrals.

-• Abuse or control: Contact the Domestic Violence Hotline by phone, text, or chat when it is safe.
+• Abuse or control: Use the Domestic Violence Hotline when it is safe.
 You can also ask 211 for a local domestic violence program.

-• Legal deadline: For eviction, custody, benefits appeals, debt, or safety-related legal help, start with OKLaw and ask about Legal Aid intake.
+• Legal deadline: For eviction, custody, benefits appeals, debt, or safety-related legal help, start with OKLaw or OKLegalConnect.

 Where to start

-Pick the most urgent need first.
+Pick the need that can hurt your family the fastest.
 For food, start with SNAP, WIC, pantries, and school meals.
-For shutoff notices, start with LIHEAP, 211, and Community Action.
-For care, start with SoonerCare and rides.
+For shutoff notices, start with LIHEAP, 211, your utility company, and Community Action.
+For medical care and rides, start with SoonerCare and SoonerRide.

 Use Oklahoma’s benefit portal for SNAP, TANF, LIHEAP, and child care.
-Save every confirmation number.
+Save every confirmation number and take screenshots if you upload papers.

-If distance, internet, mail, or rides are the problem, say that early and ask for document options.
+If distance, internet, mail, phone service, or rides are the problem, say that early.
+Ask for phone, mail, fax, or document drop-off options.

 Quick help table for rural Oklahoma